 So how do restaurants go about this?
-Is it possible to upsell online with just a mobile app and some time-tested strategies as it was before the pandemic?
+Is it possible to upsell online with just a mobile app and some time-tested strategies?
+Or is it better

 Today, we’re going to look into an upsell strategy using a full restaurant CRM like DeliveryBizConnect to drastically increase your profit.
 But first, a little bit about upselling and cross-selling.

-Both strategies worked for centuries and their effectiveness rely on one key element – they work best when they’re not too obvious.
+Both strategies have worked for centuries and their effectiveness relies on one key element – they work best when they’re not too obvious.
 However, they’re not quite the same so we use whichever is more appropriate.

 When we upsell, we offer a product of the same kind but more superior in quality, size, or has extra features.
 So instead of just selling regular hamburgers, McDonald’s tease their customers’ appetite with things like Big Mac and Quarter Pounder.